ansys/pyfluent/doc/source/user_guide/make_container.rst

 Build Docker image
 ------------------

-Execute the following command to build the Docker image.
+Execute this command to build the Docker image.

 .. code:: console